krmiller678/VacationWeatherPlanner/README.md

 # Terminal (mac)
 1. cd into the project folder created earlier
+2. type cmake . and press enter
-2. type make and press enter
+3. type make and press enter
-3. type ./VacationWeatherPlanner and press enter
+4. type ./VacationWeatherPlanner and press enter
-4. Wait for program to load
+5. Wait for program to load then it can be used

 # Additional
 _**The program will take a few minutes to load the data after which it will run seamlessley.
 Running it entirely